We are researchers with a solid

 Why the name 'Morphostate'?

-A morphostate is the state of form a system occupies at a given time, expressing a temporal equilibrium between internal emergent processes and external constraints.
+Here, morphostate is defined the state of form a system occupies at a given time, expressing a temporal equilibrium between internal emergent processes and external constraints.
 Tangent to both self‑organization and morphogenesis, it represents form shaped by endogenous dynamics yet conditioned by environmental flows, boundary conditions, and historical trajectories.
 In this way, the morphostate serves as a conceptual bridge, linking a system’s internal emergent processes with the evolution of its form while acknowledging the role of external reality in shaping both state and structure.

-Morphostate reflects the intention to understand, model, and shape the form and function of complex systems by numerically simulating their self-organizing, morphogenetic dynamics and applying AI-based tools to guide their evolution toward desired structures and behaviors—an essential challenge in contemporary research and industrial applications that demand adaptive, optimized structures and functions.
+Morphostate reflects the intention to understand, model, and shape the form and function of complex systems by numerically simulating their dynamics and applying AI-based tools to guide their evolution toward desired structures and behaviors—an essential challenge in contemporary research and industrial applications that demand adaptive, optimized structures and functions.

 In recent years, we have focused extensively on AI algorithms, with particular emphasis on the trustworthiness, reproducibility, and explainability of results.

-We also investigate the self-organization of complex systems, employing not only traditional neural networks but also methods such as Reservoir Computing.
+In parallel, we investigate the self-organization of complex systems, employing not only traditional neural networks but also methods such as Reservoir Computing.

 Our vision